 |

-ESSEQUEBO [Colophon] & DEMERARY
+ESSEQUEBO & DEMERARY ROYAL GAZETTE.

 SATURDAY, JANUARY 5th, 1811.

-Vice Admiral, &c. &c.
+their Dependencies, Vice Admiral, &c. &c.

-And, The Honble: Court of Policy, of the said Colonies, &c.
+And, The Honble: COURT OF POLICY, of the said Colonies, &c.

 &c. &c.

-known:
+it known:

-Whereas it is necessary again to furnish the Government Chest with
+WHEREAS it is necessary again to furnish the Government Chest with

 Funds to make good the different annual Payments that must be defrayed from it